Borcke

-The Borcke family also spelled von Bork, Borke or Borken, was an old Pomeranian noble family of Slavic origin.
+The Borcke family also spelled von Bork, Borke or Borken, was an old Pomeranian noble family.

 History

 Accordíng to Seweryn Uruski (1817–1890) the family was originally known as Borek or z Borku.

 The family itself traces the name back to Pribislaus, son of Borko ("Pribislaus, Filius Borkonis"), who was mentioned in a medieval document in 1186/87.
 In 1297 Nikolaus Borko was the first to use this as a family name.